Mental and Physical Reactions to Substances

 How Alcohol Impacts Mental Health

-Alcohol may feel energizing in social situations, which is why some people believe alcohol is a stimulant.
-Short-term use can temporarily boost mood or reduce social anxiety, but these effects are fleeting.
+Alcohol may feel energizing in social situations, which is why some people believe it acts as a stimulant.
+Short-term use can temporarily boost mood or reduce social anxiety, but these effects are short-lived.

 Over time, repeated drinking can increase stress and emotional instability.

-Regular alcohol consumption disrupts brain chemistry, making it clear that alcohol is a depressant.
-Depression, sleep disturbances, and heightened anxiety are common consequences of prolonged use.
-Mental health can worsen when alcohol becomes a coping mechanism rather than a casual indulgence.
+Regular alcohol use disrupts brain chemistry, contributing to depression, sleep disturbances, and heightened anxiety.
+Mental health can worsen when alcohol becomes a coping mechanism rather than a casual habit.

 Alcohol Is a Depressant: What That Means for the Body